byronwong/Snippet-ReduceOneOfEach/README.md

 # Snippet-TallyReduce
-Reduce Function that takes an array and returns an array that tallies
+Reduce Function that takes an array and returns an array with one of each item.